Analytics Tools Built for a Post-Cookie World

 Pros

-- +Open-source with self-hosting option
+- +Open-source with self-hosting option for complete data control

-- +Generous free tier: 1 million events per month
+- +Generous free tier: 1 million events per month on the cloud version

 Cons

-- -Interface less polished than established tools
+- -Interface less polished than established commercial tools

-- -Self-hosting requires significant resources
+- -Self-hosting requires significant server resources and DevOps knowledge

 5. Amplitude

 Enterprise product analytics platform that helps teams understand how users navigate their product.
 Amplitude offers advanced behavioral analysis, predictive analytics, and extensive integrations for data-driven product decisions at scale.
+The Notebook feature combines analyses with context and narrative, making insights easily shareable within the organization.

 Pros

-- +Deep behavioral analysis and user journey mapping
+- +Deep behavioral analysis and user journey mapping across multiple touchpoints

-- +Advanced predictive analytics and anomaly detection
+- +Advanced predictive analytics and automatic anomaly detection

-- +Strong enterprise features and governance
+- +Strong enterprise features with governance, SSO, and granular permissions

 Cons

-- -Higher learning curve than simpler alternatives
+- -Higher learning curve than simpler alternatives like Plausible

-- -Can be overkill for smaller applications
+- -Can be overkill for smaller applications with limited data volume

 6. Hotjar